Slides

 On a full day bike trip it is possible to see clear clues and remains of this millennia long history.

-We can also visit the small, but interesting local geological museum (site in Dutch).
+We can cycle by the small, but interesting geological museum (site in Dutch).
 It is located right in the middle of heather plains and prehistoric burial places.

 This global overview of Dutch history started here.